danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ## Terminal Visual Cues

 A few times during this post, we had to shell into Heroku to check on things.
-To [reduce chances of a disaster](https://np.reddit.com/r/cscareerquestions/comments/6ez8ag/accidentally_destroyed_production_database_on/), I like to colorize my terminal tabs differently to make it obvious that I'm no longer in my own laptop's shell.
+To [avoid disasters](https://np.reddit.com/r/cscareerquestions/comments/6ez8ag/accidentally_destroyed_production_database_on/), I like to change my terminal tab colors to make it obvious that I'm no longer in my own laptop's shell.
 You can change the terminal tab colors by adding a function to your shell profile (`~/.bash_profile` or `~/.zshrc`), which will adjust the red, green, and blue values of the tab background.

 Add the following to your profile: